gt-cs3220/gt-cs3220.github.io/project2.md

 **Description**:
 In this assignment, you will design a pipelined processor using verilog.
-We will still evaluate your assignments with only behavioral simulation.
-Please note that you will synthesize the code in project #3, so please avoid using any high-level c-style code like for loops.
+In part-1, we will evaluate your assignments with only behavioral simulation.
+In part-2, we plan to ask you to synthesize the code and run on Pynq boardsm so please avoid using any high-level c-style code like for loops.

 ## Part 1 : pass 5 test cases
 For part #1, you will implement a subset of pipeline.
 You  only need to pass 5 tests we create.
 Please see the test cases for the part-1 requirements.
 You can locate those test files under tests directory.
 You can refer to the README file under tests for more information about each test case.